Pet bearded dragons’ teeth are susceptible to periodontal disease. Their teeth can be easily damaged and need to be cared for.

 - Hedley, J. (2016) ‘Anatomy and Disorders of the Oral Cavity of Reptiles and Amphibians’, Veterinary Clinics of North America: Exotic Animal Practice, 19(3), 689-706.

-- Periodontal Disease in Lizards – A Review of Numerous Cases.
-Helen McCracken BVSe BSc(Vet) MVS.
-Christine A, Birch BSe(App).
+- McCracken, H. BVSe BSc(Vet) MVS. and Birch, C. A. BSe(App).
 1994.
+Periodontal Disease in Lizards – A Review of Numerous Cases.
 Proceedings American Association of Zoo Veterinarians